Autism Resource Center

 Do autism treatment services need to be pre-authorized?

-Yes, treatment services need to be pre-authorized by Lucet before your health plan benefits will pay for them.
+Yes, treatment services need to be pre-authorized by New Directions before your health plan benefits will pay for them.

 How do I find a treatment provider?